 Yes, the Gibson J15 comes with a black hard-shell cover with a Gibson logo on it.
 A Gibson Accessory Kit is also included.
 A Gibson Guitar Care Kit including metal cream, fretboard conditioner, finishing cream, polishing cloths, and a nylon guitar strap is also available.

-Overall, the J-15 appeared to be a fine, US-made guitar, despite its place at the bottom of the Gibson acoustic lineup.
+Overall, the J-15 Gibson appeared to be a fine, US-made guitar, despite its place at the bottom of the Gibson acoustic lineup.
 It has exquisite grained wood, binding, and real mother of pearl inlay.
-The J-15 is, at least cosmetically, the apparent option when compared to Martin and Taylor’s entry-level US-made versions, as well as the current basic model Gibson G-45.
+The J-15 is, at least cosmetically, the apparent option when compared to Martin and Taylor’s entry-level versions from the US, also the current basic model G-45.